open-source-tabletop/halo-breakpoint/halo-firefight.md

 ## Playing Halo Firefight

-Halo Firefight is best played on a battlefield around 3ft by 4ft or larger and is designed for 28mm, individually based miniatures.
+Halo: Firefight is best played on a battlefield around 3ft by 4ft or larger and is designed for 28mm scale, individually based miniatures.
+Most games will feature several squads of models and some small vehicles.

+### Vehicles

+Models with the "Vehicle" special rule have the following changes to their rules:

+Vehicles ignore the climbable keyword for terrain.
+In addition these models may make a free attack action against any unit it comes into base contact with using the Vehicle Ram weapon.

+### Transports

+Vehicle models with the Transport (X) special rule may carry X models that do not have the Vehicle or Large rule.
+If a unit wishes to be carried by the transport it must perform the Embark action as detailed below.

+Models embarked on a transport are treated as being in reserve and may be activated and deployed as normal, treating the transport as their entry point - however they may only be placed within 1 inch of the transport vehicle.

+If the vehicle is destroyed while carrying other models these should be deployed before the transport is destroyed.

+#### Action: Embark (1 Command Point)

+A unit may perform this action while within 1 inch of a transport vehicle with sufficient capacity for the whole unit.
+Remove the unit from the board and place it into reserve as they are now being transported by this model.

 ### Special Rules